Could Yao Ming mend the fences between the NBA and China?

 “I’m hoping together that Yao Ming and I can find accommodation,” Silver said Tuesday.
 “But he is extremely hot at the moment, and I understand it.”

-Silver spoke at a new conference in Tokyo before an exhibition game between the Rockets and the NBA champion Toronto Raptors.
+Silver spoke at a news conference in Tokyo before an exhibition game between the Rockets and the NBA champion Toronto Raptors.
 He defended the right of Rockets general manager Daryl Morey to tweet last week in support of anti-government protests in Hong Kong.

 The tweet has since been deleted.
 But Silver made it clear what the NBA stands for.